 Prescribed burn at the Fort Worth Botanic Gardens on 18 December 2023 included staff from PARD, Fort Worth Fire Department, and Tarrant Regional Water District.

-Areas treated with prescribed fire can appear black for a short period after a burn.
-However, new growth providing resources to wildlife will quickly appear.
+Burned areas will appear black for a short period, but new growth will quickly appear.

 The City of Fort Worth Park and Recreation Department uses prescribed fire to manage Natural Areas all across Fort Worth.
 Prescribed fire has many benefits to native plant and animal communities that cannot be achieved with other land management practices (e.g., mowing, herbicide).
 Prescribed fire is also the most cost-effective tool to improve natural areas.